awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/cloudwatch-logs.md

 ### Adding a CloudWatch Log Option to an Existing Application<a name="add_to_existing_app"></a>

 The following code example demonstrates how to use the `AddApplicationCloudWatchLoggingOption` action to add a CloudWatch log option to an existing application\.
-For more information on `AddApplicationCloudWatchLoggingOption`, see [AddApplicationCloudWatchLoggingOption](API_AddApplicationCloudWatchLoggingOption.md)\.
+For more information about `AddApplicationCloudWatchLoggingOption`, see [AddApplicationCloudWatchLoggingOption](API_AddApplicationCloudWatchLoggingOption.md)\.

 ```
 {